varshithm7x/PonderChain/README_DEPLOY.md

 6. Click **Deploy**.

 ## ✅ Done!
 Your site is now live!
-Users can visit your Vercel URL to interact with PonderChain.
+Users can visit your Vercel URL to interact with VETO.